jon6fingrs/ghostboard/README.md

 4. Access the server:
    - Open `http://<server-ip>:8080` in your browser.
    - All text changes will synchronize in real time.
+   - Open any page to create a new and separate board e.g. `http:<server-ip>:8080/new-board`.

 ---